John Shepard House: Description and history

 The John Shepard House is located in a residential area on the north side of Norfolk village.
-It is set on the south side of Shepard Park Road, roughly midway between Mills Lane and Maple Avenue.
+It is set on the south side of Shepard Road, roughly midway between Mills Lane and Maple Avenue.
 It is a sprawling 2 1/2-story structure, built mainly of rubblestone, with a central rectangular section flanked by wings set at an angle.
 The style roughly resembles that of a Swiss chateau, with heavy dark chestnut clapboards and a recessed porch with balcony above.
 The roof has a shallow pitch, and is pierced by truncated gable dormers.
 Windows are irregular in size and spacing, and are typically fitted with small panes.
 The interior is divided into public spaces in the center and north wing ground floors, bedrooms above those, and the service and servants wing to the south.

 The house was built in 1922, and was one of the later commissions in Norfolk of New York City architect Alfredo S.G.
 Taylor.
 Taylor spent many summers in Norfolk in the early 20th century, and is credited with more than thirty commissions.
 This house includes a number of his signature features, including the use of rustic stone and heavy woodwork, and the angled wings, all of which appear on a number of his works.